+CTE Mentor:

-CTE Mentor: Intended for advanced students who will act as mentors to beginning level students.
+Intended for advanced students who will act as mentors to beginning level students.
 Mentors will assist in teaching many of the basic skills necessary to complete the course to individuals and small groups.
 Mentors will gain valuable leadership skills and training by assisting the instructor with daily routines.
-This is a great way for students to gain skills and or get the fall between students.
+This is a great way for students to gain skills and bridge the gap between school and career.